ggosti/learningRNN/README.md

 The number of neurons `N` can be set, and the neurons can have activation state either {0,1} if `typ = 0`, or {-1,1} if `typ = 1`.
 The activation function can only be a step function with a certain threshold thr.

-In the following text it is assumed that the following packages are loaded
+In the following text it is assumed that the following packages are loaded:
 ```python
     import learningRNN as lrnn
     import numpy as np